CGCookie/retopoflow/docs/v4/changelist.md

 - Fixed PolyStrips creating sharp angles when the stroke is smooth but the source has sharp angles
 - Fixed issue when deleting source objects while Retopoflow is running
 - Fixed Strokes and PolyPen being able to snap to hidden vertices
+- Fullscreening an area is now blocked since it can cause a crash on some machines
+    - We will restore this functionality once we find a full fix

 ### 4.0.0 beta 7